 - Venture Creation University — Venture Creation University is a universitywide effort to provide each student within our 13 different schools with access to resources along an “entrepreneurial pathway.”
 It also focuses on developing supportive pathways for our faculty and staff to facilitate commercialization of their research.
 With these efforts, VCU is focused on transforming thinkers into creators and turning opportunities into economic value.
 The resulting activity will fuel regional growth and enhance quality of life for RVA and beyond.

-- The Innovation Council — Under Dr. Rao’s leadership as Chairman, the Board of Directors of the Virginia BioTechnology Research Park has transitioned into The Innovation Council.
+- The Activation Capital — Under Dr. Rao’s leadership as Chairman, the Board of Directors of the Virginia BioTechnology Research Park has transitioned into The Activation Capital.
 This group aims to leverage the major stakeholders of Central Virginia and coordinate efforts that help us to collaboratively and effectively direct resources toward key areas to benefit our region’s innovation and entrepreneurial ecosystem.

 These two strategies are symbiotic.
 VCU will produce a pipeline of innovation and entrepreneurial talent to fuel our regional ecosystem.
 The strength of our local ecosystem will in turn help VCU to retain talent and realize the economic benefit of its innovation.
 Both are key elements to a successful university program.

 The VCU Venture Creation University strategy challenges faculty from all disciplines to collaborate in building “pathways” that support entrepreneurial activity of our students at various stages — from a student’s initial exposure to entrepreneurship, to educational courses, to programs focused on product validation and company formation.
 With VCU’s Quest Innovation Fund, we now have funding available for our entrepreneurial students.